600maan/HospitalNET/hospitalnet-contract/README.md

 #### Follow up the steps to configure the IBM Blockchain Platform Extension for VS Code
 - [Dependency Installation for IBM Blockchain Platform Extension](https://github.com/IBM-Blockchain/blockchain-vscode-extension/blob/master/README.md#dependency-installation)

+## Smart Contract's
+1. **medicalRecordExists**
+    - Check if the medical record for a patient exists in blockchain
+2. **createMedicalRecord**
+    - Create a medical record for new patients
+3. **getMedicalRecord**
+    - Retrive the entire medical history of existing patients
+4. **updateMedicalRecord**
+    - Update the medical record of patient